Simpsons Roasting on an Open Fire: Reception

 In a DVD review of the first season, David B. Grelck gave the episode a rating of 3½/5 and commented: "Surprisingly, this early episode has a lot of the zest of the later shows, despite fairly odd-looking art and a very Walter Matthau voice for Homer, still has some laughs."
 Colin Jacobson at DVD Movie Guide said in a review that the episode "is good but not great early Simpsons" and further commented: "For many years I thought of 'Roasting' as a terrible episode, but it's not.
 While I don't feel it's anything special, it remains a fairly entertaining show that has a few entertaining moments."

-The episode was nominated for two Emmy Awards in 1990: "Outstanding Animated Program" and "Outstanding Editing for a Miniseries or Special."
+The episode was nominated for two Emmy Awards in 1990: "Outstanding Animated Program" and "Outstanding Editing for a Miniseries or Special".
 Because "Simpsons Roasting on an Open Fire" was considered a separate special, The Simpsons was nominated twice in the Animated Program category.
 This episode lost to fellow The Simpsons episode "Life on the Fast Lane".

 In 2009, IGN named the episode number 4 on its "Top 10 Holiday Specials" list, writing "With the off-beat sense of humor that we have learned to love from The Simpsons and a story showing the value of family on the Christmas holiday, we can't help but watch this great special every year."
 Al Jean, the current showrunner, selected the episode as one of five essential episodes in the show's history in 2014.
 In 2020, Jean acknowledged "Simpsons Roasting on an Open Fire" as an episode many consider to be a favorite.

+In a retrospective review in The A.V.
+Club in 2010, Nathan Rabin called the episode "both naughty and nice", adding that its pace was slower than later episodes and resembled family sitcoms, but "the humor, heart and subversion that would make The Simpsons such a towering achievement were evident from the very beginning."

 Home media

 The special was the subject of the series' first home video release, The Simpsons Christmas Special, released on VHS in 1991.
 The episode was also included in The Simpsons – Christmas (later retitled Christmas with The Simpsons), a DVD compilation of the series' Christmas episodes, produced in 2003.
 The episode was also included on The Simpsons season one DVD set, which was released on September 25, 2001.
 Groening, Brooks, and Silverman participated in the DVD's audio commentary.

+Coinciding with the broadcast's 35th anniversary on December 17, 2024, Disney+ released temporarily the complete episode onto YouTube, preceded by an introductory segment with director Silverman alongside showrunner Matt Selman promoting the new Simpsons Christmas special "O C'mon All Ye Faithful".